 Global Programs for High School Students

-Students will gain greater self-awareness regarding their own cultural values, perspectives and biases, and those of others.
+Students will gain greater self-awareness of their own cultural values, perspectives, and biases, and at the same time, come to understand and respect those of others.

-Students will strengthen their language skills and their capacity to communicate across cultures.
+By strengthening their language skills, students increase their capacity to communicate across cultures.

 Everything is connected.